samuelanjorin/notifications-serivice/README.md

 # turing-notifications-serivice

-This is on one the services of Turing Eccomerce Microservices.
+This is the notificaton-service of Turing Eccomerce Microservices.

 This services consumes messages from Rabbit MQ then send the appropraite notification